jaredvance26/data-structure-project/linked_lists/Linkedlists.md

 ```

 ### Inserting into Linked Lists
 Inserting into linked lists requires making a function inside the Linked List class.
 The powerful thing about linked lists is the O(1) performance except when inserting or deleting from the middle.

-When inserting into a linked list, one needs to assign reasign the previous node's next and the next nodes previous.
+When inserting into a linked list, one needs to assign reasign the previous node's next and the next nodes previous to the target node.
 If you trying to insert from the top, then you need to make the new node the head while if you are inserting at the end, the new node becomes the tail.

 #### Insert Head Example
 If you were to insert a new head with data already in it, it would look like this: